Shivammjindal/DIY_calculator/README.md

 # DIY_calculator
 I have make a Calculator Using MIT App Inventor.
-To see please visit : http://ai2.appinventor.mit.edu/b/1gj8o
+To see it please visit : http://ai2.appinventor.mit.edu/b/1gj8o